 Some types of bar graphs are highlighted below:

 The grouped bar graph is used to show more information about variables that are subgroups of the same group with each subgroup bar placed side-by-side like in a histogram.
-For example, let us consider the subgroups of the average CGPA of students in the mathematics and statistics department of an institution.

 A stacked bar graph is a grouped bar graph with its rectangular bars stacked on top of each other rather than placed side by side.
-By representing the CGPA example highlighted above using a stacked bar graph, we get the graph below.

 Segmented bar graphs are stacked bar graphs where each rectangular bar shows 100% of the dependent variable.
 It is mostly used when there is an intersection between the variable categories.